Sources of Transfer Credit

 Other Credit by Examination Options

-Harrison Middleton University accepts the recommendations of the American Council on Education College Credit Recommendation Service, including Advanced Placement Examinations administered by the College Board, Harrison Middleton University also accepts credit for professional examinations listed in the ACE Guide to Educational Credit by Examination.
+Harrison Middleton University accepts the recommendations of the American Council on Education College Credit Recommendation Service.
+Harrison Middleton University also accepts credit for professional examinations listed in the ACE Guide to Educational Credit by Examination.

 Semester hours of credit toward graduation earned on the basis of these examinations are granted with a grade of P (Pass), and neither raise nor lower a student’s grade point average.
 Harrison Middleton University does not offer testing for credit by examination.